Stellarend/Tower-of-Fantasy-Guide/README.md

     - AOE dps
     - ranged dps
     - healing
-1. Do NOT use red orbs unless you have 120 saved up.
-This is so you can use the red tokens to guarantee buy something.
-If you don't get 120 tokens and buy a weapon, they eventually turn into gold tokens.
 1. Upgrade Mind matrix first because it grants crit which is the best stat

 - Matrix guide: https://youtu.be/7dSX0CJQfWk